- Home

 5. Dill garlic butter baked salmon

-If you’re a fan of fish, this dill garlic butter baked salmon dish from Green Healthy Cooking is an incredibly simple way to prepare a healthy, yet impressive, meal.
+If you’re a fan of fish, this dill garlic butter baked salmon recipe from Green Healthy Cooking is an incredibly simple way to prepare a healthy, yet impressive, meal.

 Because the fish is cooked in a parchment pouch in the oven (you can also use foil), the salmon will stay juicy.
 And adding a slice of lemon, a knob of garlic butter, and a scattering of dill to the pouch allows the flavours to really infuse.